CarlNakad/COEN424-sentimentAI/README.md

 ### Response

-A dictionary of the place uploaded that contains the generated place_id.
+A json representation of the place that you uploaded.
+It contains the generated place_id for your place.
 This place_id must be used to upload reviews and query other endpoints.

-## Upload a Review
+## Upload a review

+Upload your own reviews to have them analyzed.
+You must only provide the review (text).

 ### Data model for Review